xieyuheng/fidb-zero/docs/manual/intro.md

 which just do basic read and write of data represented by JSON files.

-This is kind of what URL and HTTP is really designed for.
+This is actually what URL and HTTP is designed for.

-For example:

 > It is tempting to think of resource identifiers as remote file
 > system pathnames and of representations as being a copy of the